CrossPlatformPageObject/cross-platform-single-page-example/README.md

 ## Page Object pattern
-Cucumber has a concept of global state which is typically accessed by all tests rampantly.
+Cucumber has a concept of global state which is typically accessed by all tests.
 This is significantly detrimental to the overall health of the behavior tests and results in a code mess up.
 We use the Page Object pattern to bring structure and predictability in our tests.
 This helps us define a few conventions and curate them better over a period of time.
 It also helps in reusability of steps and flows across tests.
 [Here’s](http://martinfowler.com/bliki/PageObject.html) a simplified explanation of page object in terms of web apps by Martin Fowler.

-## A little context,..
+## Automation expectations

-In rapid development cycle, we expect our automation cycle to work fast.
+Given cross platform apps and in rapid development cycle, we expect our automation cycle to work fast.
 That means:

 1. It should be easier to add automation across platforms.
 2. Modification should be simpler.
 Being different platform, the functionality remains similar across platforms.
 If this is the case, we should not end up modifying same code across the different platforms.
 3. Should reuse the code as much as possible.